Quebec French: Use of anglicisms

 French spoken with a large number of anglicisms may be disparagingly termed franglais.
 According to Chantal Bouchard, "While the language spoken in Quebec did indeed gradually accumulate borrowings from English [between 1850 and 1960], it did not change to such an extent as to justify the extraordinarily negative discourse about it between 1940 and 1960.
 It is instead in the loss of social position suffered by a large proportion of Francophones since the end of the 19th century that one must seek the principal source of this degrading perception."

 Borrowings from Indigenous languages

 Ouaouaron, the Canadian French word for bullfrog, a frog species native to North America, originates from an Iroquois word.

-Maringouin, the word for mosquito, also originates from an aboriginal language, Tupi-guarani, spoken by aboriginals on the northern coasts of Brazil.
+Maringouin, the word for mosquito, originates from Tupi-guarani, that used to be spoken on the northern coasts of Brazil.
 It is thought that early French colonists adopted this word in the late 1600s after exchanges with explorers returning from South America.

+Atoca, a synonym for Cranberry, also originates from Iroquois.